 COVID-19 exposed major cracks in our public health and health care delivery systems.
 Pharmacists have stepped up to address some of these gaps, but they can be an even more powerful resource in our public health infrastructure.
 The industry should rethink its business model—operations, staffing, reimbursement, and technology—to take advantage of this resource.
 Doing so could be a win-win for all: the pharmacist profession, payers, providers, and the public.

 By 2040, there will be a fundamental shift from “health care” to “health.”
 The future will be focused on well-being and managed by companies that assume new roles to drive value in a transformed health ecosystem.
-As traditional life sciences and health care roles are being redefined, Deloitte is your trusted guide in transforming the role your organization will play.
+As traditional life sciences and health care roles are being redefined, Deloitte is your trusted guide in transforming the role your organisation will play.
 Discover the future of health.